devanandd7/academic_help/(AIP)_2_sem/exp3/README.md

 Once you have completed these steps, your setup will be ready.
 You can now start working on the project.

+Click on the image to play the video.

 ---
 [![Watch the Video -OUTPUT](https://img.youtube.com/vi/PikDAVc90XI/0.jpg)](https://www.youtube.com/watch?v=PikDAVc90XI)
 <!-- ## Setup & Installation Guide -->